 Address: 14000 International Road, Cumberland, Ohio

-7 Marietta Sternwheelers
+7. Marietta Sternwheelers

 You can enjoy the charm of sternwheeler boats along the Ohio River during your getaway in Marietta.
-The town is themed around Ohio's riverboat heritage.
+This town is themed around Ohio's riverboat heritage.
 Take a sightseeing cruise on board the Valley Gem Sternwheeler, an authentic steamboat boat that has been in operation since 1973.

 The Ohio River Museum is nearby, with a vast history of steamboats that dictates the bygone-era of this town.
 You can spend several hours in the exhibit building on the campus.
 You will notice that nearly everything in the town, including the rooms at The Lafayette Hotel, feature the steamboat theme, with actual artifacts and historic photos.